SDA-SE/sda-dropwizard-commons/sda-commons-server-auth/README.md

 They are forwarded as parsed by the framework.

 _Security note:_
-Please be aware that while a service might only consider one value of a specific header, the OPA is able to authorize on a array of those.
+Please be aware while a service might only consider one value of a specific header, the OPA is able to authorize on a array of those.
-Consider this in your policy when you want to make sure that you authorize on the same value that a service might use to evaluate the output.
+Consider this in your policy when you want to make sure you authorize on the same value that a service might use to evaluate the output.

-These inputs can be accessed inside a policy `.rego`-file in this way:
+These [inputs](./src/main/java/org/sdase/commons/server/opa/filter/model/OpaInput.java) can be accessed inside a policy `.rego`-file in this way:
 ```
 # decode the JWT as new variable 'token'
 token = {"payload": payload} {